 By 1918, Olive was becoming a star when she signed with the newly created Selznick Pictures where she popularized the baby vamp role.
 In 1920, she made film history when she played the lead in The Flapper, the first time the word was used in American cinema.
 Although bobbed hair and short skirts were to come later in the decade, Olive’s character, Ginger King, has all the makings of what we now associate with the flapper spirit.

 In August 1920, Olive and Jack decided to have a second honeymoon and sailed to France.
-After partying in the nightclubs of Paris, the fun turned into a nightmare when on the night of September 5, Jack woke to his wife’s screams.
+After partying in the nightclubs of Paris, the fun turned into a nightmare when in the early hours of September 5, Jack woke to his wife’s screams.
 Olive had ingested bichloride of mercury.
 She died five days later.
 There was a police investigation and the final ruling was accidental poisoning.
 The scandalous death of the young screen star rocked the Hollywood community and press reports were rife with rumors and accusations.

 Olive's funeral was held on September 28, 1920 at St. Thomas Episcopal Church in New York City.
 At the conclusion of the service, crowds surged toward the coffin; women fainted and men had their hats crushed before the police arrived and brought order to the scene.
 Olive was interred at Woodlawn Cemetery in the Bronx in a mausoleum with the name Pickford carved above the door.